Balint0928/quartz/content/Core Rules/f_Spellcasting/f_Cantrips/Ghostly Blast.md

 | Range        | 120 ft. |
 | Components   | V, S    |
 | Duration     | Instant |
-A beam of scorching hellfire streaks toward a creature within range.
+A beam of pale ghostly energy streaks toward a creature within range.
 Make a ranged spell attack against the target.
-On a hit, the target takes 1d10 fire damage.
+On a hit, the target takes 1d8 Necrotic damage.
+The target also cannot regain HP until the start of your next turn.
+If you hit an undead target, it also has disadvantage on attack rolls against you until the end of your next turn.

 The spell creates one more beam when you reach 5th character level.
 You can direct the beams at the same target or at different ones.
 Make a separate attack roll for each beam.